kollaikal/E-commerce-recommendation-engine/README.md

 Comprehensive Testing:
 Expand unit and integration tests to further ensure robustness and maintainability.

+## Challenges & Learnings

+One of the key challenges I faced during this project was the limitation of open LLM APIs.
+I initially experimented with OpenAI, Google Gemini, and Anthropic Claude; however, each of these services imposed request limits that I quickly exceeded during testing.
+This forced me to explore alternatives, and I ultimately switched to using Replicate’s free, open-source LLMs.

+**Key Challenges:**

+- **LLM API Request Limits:**
+  OpenAI, Gemini, and Claude all have strict limits on API requests, which restricted my ability to thoroughly test and refine the recommendation system.
+This limitation significantly impacted the prompt engineering process and overall testing.

+- **Transition to Replicate:**
+  After exceeding the limits of the aforementioned services, I switched to Replicate’s API.
+Although this involved adjusting the integration and prompt parsing logic, it ultimately allowed me to work without hitting request ceilings, ensuring a smoother development and testing process.

+- **Robust Prompt Engineering:**
+  Crafting a prompt that could consistently produce structured, valid JSON from the LLM remained challenging, especially when using multiple API providers.
+Iterative testing and refinement, along with a robust JSON extraction method, were essential to overcome these issues.

+Through this process, I learned the importance of balancing API capabilities with project requirements, and how to adapt my solution when faced with external limitations.
+This experience has equipped me with valuable insights into LLM integration and prompt engineering in constrained environments.

 ## Conclusion
 This project showcases my ability to build a scalable, AI-powered product recommendation engine using robust prompt engineering techniques and a modular backend design.
 The decision to use Streamlit for the frontend reflects my focus on delivering a functional and efficient solution quickly, allowing me to concentrate on the core technical challenges.